TheAssemblyArmada/Thyme/README.md

 The easiest way to get Thyme to actually run is to place `thyme.exe` or `launchthyme.exe` together with `thyme.dll` in the Generals: Zero Hour installation folder.
 You can then launch `thyme.exe` or `launchthyme.exe` from that directory or create a shortcut to them.

+### Disclaimer

+Thyme is in heavy development and as such, development builds may not behave correctly compared to the original game.
+We will endevour to create numbered releases that are as free from bugs as possible but even they may have some unexpected behaviour.

 ### Anti-virus warning

 Anti-virus software like Windows Defender could mark Thyme as a virus.
 This is a false-positive.
 We can assure you that Thyme is fully safe to use.
 If you are still unsure about this, you can just [build Thyme yourself](#building-thyme-yourself).

+### Common Issues

+A black screen at startup is normally a sign that you have gentool installed.
+Due to how Thyme currently works, you will need to teporarily remove or rename the gentool d3d8.dll file.

 ## Building Thyme yourself